 A: Hazing is absolutely prohibited on the W&J campus (see the anti hazing policy).
-Students who feel they have been victims of hazing should contact the Office of Protection Services, or the Office of the Associate Dean of Student Life 724-223-1360.
+Students who feel they have been victims of hazing should contact the Office of Campus & Public Safety, or the Office of the Associate Dean of Student Life 724-223-1360.

 Q: Can I carry a gun as a means of self-protection?

 A: No. The carrying or possession of firearms and/or other weapons on campus by anyone other than Washington City police is absolutely prohibited.
 You may bring a firearm directly to security and it will be stored for you.
-Any student wishing to bring a weapon to campus should notify the Office of Protection Services prior to their arrival on campus.
+Any student wishing to bring a weapon to campus should notify the Office of Campus & Public Safety prior to their arrival on campus.